 - Bring to a boil and cook until potatoes and cauliflower are tender when pierced with a fork, about 15 minutes.

 - Drain the vegetables, return to saucepan and set over medium heat, stirring the potatoes and cauliflower until dry, 1 to 2 minutes.
 Remove from the heat and cover to keep warm over low heat.

-- Using a food mill, potato ricer, hand mixer or potato masher, mash the potatoes with the almond milk to remove the large lumps.
+- Using a food mill, potato ricer or potato masher, mash the potatoes with the milk (or plant-based milk) to remove the large lumps.

 - Add the cream cheese to the potatoes and continue to mash until the potatoes are smooth and the cream cheese is incorporated.

 - Stir the caramelized onions and roasted peppers into the mashed potatoes.
 Season with salt and pepper.
 Serve.